janelia-cellmap/zarrify/README.md

 ## Python API

-Integrating conversion to zarr into python script
+Integrating conversion to zarr into the python code

 ```python
 import zarrify